 What does Mountain Valley bring to the table?

-You can actually notice the subtleties versus the intense carbonic acid that’s happening with other sparkling waters that just blow up your palette.
+You can actually notice the subtleties versus the intense carbonic acid that’s happening with other sparkling waters that just blow up your palate.
 Mountain Valley has softer effervescence, there are more subtle flavors, and I think the flavors are delivered much better.
 I feel like club soda masks things, versus Mountain Valley, which can actually let things open up and work with the flavors.
 There’s also some minerality coming from the water, which aids in everything.
 It makes a difference, for sure.

 Making a difference in homegrown, locally-sourced food and drink is the Mountain Valley sparkling water way.
 If you’re heading to the Deer Mountain Inn, please share photos and comments with us on Facebook, Twitter, or Instagram.
 And if you’d like to become one of the top American restaurants serving premium Mountain Valley Spring Water in your establishment, click here.